DhruvAjayToshniwal/Quant-Backtesting-Framework-v1.0/README.md

 The strategy generates buy and sell signals based on the SMA crossover and RSI conditions.
 It executes the orders using the `backtrader` framework.

 The project also includes a demonstration of calculating performance metrics such as final portfolio value, Sharpe Ratio, and drawdown using built-in analyzers from `backtrader`.
+Additionally, it saves the equity curve plot as an image file.

 ## Features